torvalds/linux/Documentation/networking/devlink/devlink-flash.rst

   $ devlink dev flash pci/0000:05:00.0 file flash-boot.bin

-Note that the file name is a path relative to the firmware loading path (usually ``/lib/firmware/``).
+Analte that the file name is a path relative to the firmware loading path (usually ``/lib/firmware/``).
 Drivers may send status updates to inform user space about the progress of the update operation.